The Best Inland Marine Insurance Companies for 2026

 Chubb’s commitment to high-quality customer service is consistent before and during the claims process.
 Before you have an incident, one of Chubb’s strengths is the integration of risk management services using predictive technologies and industry expertise.
 Chubb will help you analyze your risk exposures and identify areas where you may be able to minimize the chances you will face an incident.

 In the event you do have a claim, Chubb’s excellent customer service will get your claim resolved quickly.
 Chubb’s professionals are specially trained in particular industries or insurance products to provide the best possible customer experience.
 Their online tools allow you to track progress and provide documentation.
-And Chubb states a commitment to responding to initial claims within 24 hours and paying out successful claims within 48 hours of being resolved.
+And for qualified smaller losses, Chubb’s ‘Accelerated Claims Process’ aims to settle inland marine claims within 24 to 48 hours once the required documentation is received.

 Premiums & Deductibles